-Fixed Annual Short Term Termination Provisions Incumbent Commenced in role Contract term Remuneration (FAR) (1) Incentive (maximum) ELTIP (maximum) In the event of termination by the Company (2) Aaron Pidgeon 10 September 2012 Ongoing \$277,500 30% of FAR Between 15% and 30% of FAR upon invitation to participate Notice: The contract can be terminated by the Company upon provision of 1 months notice.
-Entitlement: Payment of the equivalent of 9 months FAR.
+Incumbent Commenced in role Contract term Fixed Annual Remuneration (FAR) (per year and subject to market based review mechanisms) Short Term Incentive (maximum) ELTIP (maximum) In the event of termination by the Company (subject to shareholder approval in the event that they exceed the equivalent of 1 year FAR in total) Aaron Pidgeon 10 September 2012 Ongoing \$277,500 30% of FAR Between 15% and 30% of FAR upon invitation to participate Notice The contract can be terminated by the Company upon provision of 1 months notice.
+Entitlement Payment of the equivalent of 9 months FAR.
 Pro-rata STI payment applied as at the date of termination.
-Chris Thornton 20 April 2015 Ongoing \$320,000 Between 15% and 30% of FAR Between 15% and 30% of FAR upon invitation to participate Notice: The contract can be terminated by the Company upon provision of 3 months notice.
-Entitlement: Payment of the equivalent of 6 months FAR.
+Chris Thornton 20 April 2015 Ongoing \$320,000 Between 15% and 30% of FAR Between 15% and 30% of FAR upon invitation to participate The contract can be terminated by the Company upon provision of 3 months notice.
+Entitlement Payment of the equivalent of 6 months FAR.
 Pro-rata STI payment applied as at the date of termination.
 Payment of STI if the performance period is complete but not yet paid.
 Pro-rata ELTIP allocation, made following the completion of the applicable performance periods.